The Library is a place of lifelong learning

 Adopt A Book Program

 This program provides a unique opportunity to combine your love of books and your love for the Andrew Carnegie Free Library.
 Your tax deductible donation will help ensure our shelves remain stocked.
 Each $25 donation adds a new Best Seller upcoming release to the collection, and you are the first one to borrow it!

 The library has public computers with high speed internet access.
 In addition, wireless internet access is provided free of charge.
-A library card is necessary to access this service.
+Your library card (in good standing) is required to access the public computers.
+Please note this is an unsecured network.